mulder21c/adg/pages/knowledge/screen-readers/desktop/insert-modifier-key/README.md

 If you're on a Mac running NVDA or JAWS in a virtual machine, there are several ways you can work around the missing `Insert` key; if you haven't done this yet, go back and read [Configuring VMware Fusion on macOS](/setup/windows/vmware-on-macos).

-Both NVDA and JAWS offer the option to use `Caps Lock` instead of `Insert` as a modifier key.
+Both NVDA and JAWS offer the option to use `Caps Lock` instead of `Insert` as a 보조 키.
 For some reason though, this does not seem to work in VMware Fusion.

 ## Naming convention